Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Discussion

 \subsection{Applications in Patient Treatment and Management}

-The results of this study could facilitate the development of personalized cognitive rehabilitation plans, enabling early intervention to reduce the risk of postoperative cognitive decline.
-For instance, if a patient is identified as high risk, a proactive neuromodulation strategy could be implemented to enhance neural plasticity and promote functional network reorganization, ultimately improving cognitive outcomes during recovery \citep{ekert2024interventional}.
-This is particularly important given the unique opportunity to leverage the surgical window to directly modulate neural circuitry that would otherwise be inaccessible \citep{poologaindran2022interventional}.
-For example, intraoperative neuromodulation techniques such as deep brain stimulation could be employed during tumor resection to support cognitive function and optimize postoperative recovery \citep{boerger2023large}.
+If validated in a larger cohort, the findings of this study could facilitate the development of personalized cognitive rehabilitation plans, enabling early intervention to reduce the risk of postoperative cognitive decline.
+For instance, if a patient is identified as high risk, a proactive neuromodulation strategy could be implemented to enhance neural plasticity and promote functional network reorganization, ultimately improving cognitive outcomes during recovery \cite{ekert2024interventional}.
+This is particularly important given the unique opportunity to leverage the surgical window to directly modulate neural circuitry that would otherwise be inaccessible \cite{poologaindran2022interventional}.
+For example, intraoperative neuromodulation techniques such as deep brain stimulation could be employed during tumor resection to support cognitive function and optimize postoperative recovery \cite{boerger2023large}.

+More broadly, this study builds upon a growing body of work demonstrating the utility of energy‑landscape based models for characterizing altered brain dynamics across neuropsychiatric and clinical populations.
+Prior studies have revealed systematic alterations in brain‑state stability, transition structure, and energetic cost in schizophrenia \cite{allen2025energy}, Alzheimer’s disease \cite{xing2024energy}, and substance use disoerdeds \cite{varanasi2026resting}.
+The present work extends these advances to the presurgical brain tumor domain by introducing a high‑order energy landscape framework that captures system‑level coordination among distributed functional networks.
+In contrast to prior applications largely focused on diffuse neurodegenerative pathology, brain tumors provide a unique model of focal structural disruption accompanied by large‑scale functional reorganization.
+Our findings therefore demonstrate how high‑order energy modeling can generalize across clinical contexts and provide mechanistic insight into postoperative cognitive vulnerability by quantifying alterations in the energetic cost, stability, and flexibility of large‑scale brain states.